 Christopher Nolan is an auteur, a cinematic genius with the ability to craft insanely complex plot lines in a way that very few do.
-Due to their level of depth, films such as Memento (2000), The Prestige (2006) and Interstellar (2014) are debated just as passionately years later.
+Due to their level of depth, films such as Memento (2000), The Prestige (2006) and Interstellar (2014) are still debated passionately, years later.
 But even within the Nolan paradigm, 2010's Inception is arguably the most puzzling of all.

 Little leeway has been made, mainly because Nolan actively wanted it to be difficult to interpret.
 However, an incredibly well thought out Reddit theory by the beautifully named Dickwaffler appears to have cracked the essence of the film's ending, and in typical Nolan fashion, the answer is all a matter of perspective.